What are the key factors which determine need-based financial aid at Gettysburg?

 Are student loans included in financial aid awards?

-Students who submit a FAFSA are automatically eligible for a Federal Direct Subsidized/Unsubsidized Student Loan.
+Students who submit a FAFSA are automatically eligible for a Federal Direct Subsidized and/or Unsubsidized Student Loan.
 We view financing a Gettysburg education as a partnership between the College and the family, including the student.
 Student loans are one of the ways in which students can invest in their educational costs.

 We encourage students to be informed borrowers by borrowing only what they really need, keeping track of federal student loans through the National Student Loan Data System at www.nslds.ed.gov, and using a loan calculator to estimate repayment options (try studentloans.gov or finaid.org).